authindicators/rfc-brand-indicators-for-message-identification/README.md

           acceptable, the receiver adds a header to the message which can be used by the MUA to obtain the Domain Owner's preferred brand indicator.

+Blank, et al.           Expires 19 February 2024                [Page 6]

+Internet-Draft                    BIMI                       August 2023

    4. MUA: retrieves and displays the brand indicator as appropriate based on its policy and user interface.

-Blank, et al.            Expires 12 January 2024                [Page 6]

-Internet-Draft                    BIMI                         July 2023

    The purpose of this structure is to reduce operational complexity at each step.
 It is also to consolidate validation and Indicator